Skip to main content

 Specify:

-• <iscsi_target_ip_address_1> — IP address of the first iSCSI target.
-Can be viewed in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 1;
+• <iscsi_target_ip_address_1> - IP address of the first iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 1;

 $iusr="<username>"